tonyganch/gonzales-pe/README.md

 ##### Description

 Gets the first child node.
 If `type` parameter is passed, gets the fisrt child node of a given type.
+If no node has been found, returns `null`.

 ##### Parameters